kylezoa/academic-kickstart/content/home/experience.md

   date_start = "2018-07-01"
   date_end = ""
   description = """
-* Design electric drive train and carriage system for an unattended rainout shelter positioned on a slope
+*	Design a rack-and-pinion style, electric drive train and rail carriage system for an automated rainout shelter moving along a slope with Solidworks
-* Automate a 16-rainout shelter array using primary/secondary programmable logic controller (PLC) network
+*	Plan and implement primary/secondary PLC network to control safe deployment of rainout shelters during precipitation event through analog signaling
-* Consult in the design of a wireless sensor network to collect field instrument data across hilly terrain
+*	Consult in the survey and design of a wireless sensor network to collect field instrument data in hilly terrain using Campbell Scientific’s LOGGERNET
 """

 [[experience]]